 Culture, coast and countyside add up to make Cuba a fantastic holiday destination ripe for discovery.
 Havana is an intoxicating city so allow plenty of time to immerse yourself in the culture...
 Soak up the captivating atmosphere as you stroll the historic district of "Habana Vieja" where life spills out into the streets and the pulse of Cuban beats is never far away.
 Take a spin in a vintage car, dine with the locals and learn to dance the salsa before joining the habaneros on a sunset promenade along the Malecón.
 From here there are plenty of great destinations a short hop away, and options include Caribbean beaches, hilly hiking trails, hidden valleys and colonial gems.
 Stay in the best Casas Particulares (Cuban B&Bs) where the welcoming owners are full of fantastic local tips and secrets... make sure to ask them what they'd recommend and before you know it you'll be relaxing on the islands most beautiful beaches and sipping cocktails in the best local bar.

-Our trusted local partners in Cuba
+Our trusted local experts in Cuba

 - We handpick only the very best local travel companies

 - They live and work in your destination and know it better than any remotely-based agency

 - So you have the most up to date local knowledge at your disposal

 Top things to do in Cuba